How to Gain a Competitive Edge with Generative AI in Energy and Commodities

-Specifically, GAI can create contextualized content—ranging from code and long-form writing to images and videos—based on data and human-engineered inputs, simulating human language with reasonable accuracy.
-Furthermore, as a standalone tool, GAI can significantly enhance workforce productivity by structuring disparate and siloed data and translating multilingual text.
-Considering its pace of development, potential GAI tools will rapidly become more efficient and autonomous in managing workforce tasks.
+Specifically, generative AI can create contextualized content—ranging from code and long-form writing to images and videos—based on data and human-engineered inputs, simulating human language with reasonable accuracy.
+Furthermore, as a standalone tool, generative AI can significantly enhance workforce productivity by structuring disparate and siloed data and translating multilingual text.
+Considering its pace of development, potential generative AI tools will rapidly become more efficient and autonomous in managing workforce tasks.

-Moreover, GAI’s ability to be interoperable with existing solutions—including machine learning (ML), cognitive automation, Internet of Things, robotic process automation, optical character recognition and natural language processing—can unlock differentiated operational value.
-Using natural, human-like language to interface and assist with other layers in the artificial intelligence “tech stack,” GAI can enable early and agile AI adopters to:
+Moreover, generative AI’s ability to be interoperable with existing solutions—including machine learning (ML), cognitive automation, internet of things, robotic process automation, optical character recognition and natural language processing—can unlock differentiated operational value.
+Using natural, human-like language to interface and assist with other layers in the AI “tech stack,” generative AI can enable early and agile AI adopters to:

 - Lead self-supervised learning to predict and generate content

 - Institutionalize organizational knowledge and continuously learn new information